Moreasan/trackers-userscripts/Find Unique Titles/readme.md

 You can generate it by running run `npm run dev`.

 # Changelog
+## 2023-12
+- Add support for MTV
+- Add support for using title and year when IMDB ID is not available.
+It only works with MTV and PTP right now
 ## 2023-11
 - Some work is done to use IMDB Scout code for searching
 - Add support for TSeeds